ibe-uw/BaNaNA/README.md

 * `threads`: Number of threads to use by softwares called in the pipeline.
 * `min_len_filtering`: Lower threshold for your amplicon length filtering.
 * `max_len_filtering`: Upper threshold for your amplicon length filtering.
-* `rrnas`: Your amplicons may be longer than 18S rDNA gene and contain multiple rDNA genes (like 5.8S rDNA and 28S rDNA for eukaryotes).
-Specify all rDNA genes included in your whole amplicon and their minimal length contained in the amplicon.
+* `rrnas`: Your amplicons may be longer than 18S rRNA gene and contain multiple rRNA genes (like 5.8S rRNA and 28S rRNA for eukaryotes).
+Specify all rRNA genes included in your whole amplicon and their minimal length contained in the amplicon.

 If your amplicon contains three genes, this option should look like this: